jeets15/Solar-Funding-Project/design/project-planning_user-types-stories_features_architecture.md

 ### System Administrator

 System administrators must ensure that the web application works as intended.
-They have the ability to modify accounts and upgrade users to staff accounts.
+They have the ability to modify accounts and upgrade users to staff accounts through a dashboard.
 Questions and issues can be reported to system administrators by other users that system administrators will resolve or answer.

+### Staff

+Staff accounts can help system administrators with keeping the information on the web application up to date, and can add more countries / opportunities for funding.
+Staff will be able to view generated reports on statistics of funding by country and carbon offset.

+> Open Questions
+> - Will staff changes / edits have to be approved by a system administrator?
+> - What specifically should staff be able to do?
+> - Are staff accounts allowed to donate money?
+Do they have to use a separate account?

 ## User Stories